 Vitamin D analogues

 Vitamin D analogues are available as ointment, gel, foam or lotion depending on the brand.
-They are usually applied once or twice a day and left in contact with the scalp (ie do not need to be washed out).
-They do not smell or stain clothing, and are relatively easy to use, although none are specifically designed for use on the scalp.
+They are usually applied once or twice a day and left in contact with the scalp (i.e. do not need to be washed out).
+They do not smell or stain clothing, and are relatively easy to use, although not all are specifically designed for use on the scalp.
 They can be used to bring the scalp psoriasis under control and maintain that control.
 One manufacturer combines the treatment with a potent steroid and this must therefore be avoided on the face and behind the ears.
 Products without steroid content are safe to use on the forehead too, but can sometimes cause irritation.
 It is wise to test a small patch before applying it to the entire scalp.
 In all cases, avoid contact with the eyes.
 See more information on Vitamin D analogues.

 Tar shampoos, gels, ointments and creams are commonly used to treat scalp psoriasis and can be used on the hairline, forehead and around the ears.
 They may be combined with other medications, such as salicylic acid or coconut oil, to help remove scale.
 Tar is effective but it can stain clothing and jewellery and has a strong smell, so some people dislike using it.
 The precise instructions for use will depend on the formulation of the product, but tar products are usually massaged into the scalp, left in contact for a period of time (perhaps 1-2 hours) and then washed off.
 Clothes and bedding can be protected from staining by wearing a shower cap during the contact period.
 Make sure you receive full instructions from your nurse, doctor or pharmacist on how to use the product safely and effectively.
 Read more information on tar products.

 There are several coal tar and medicated shampoos for treating scalp psoriasis available from your local chemist.
 For further advice, speak to your pharmacist.
-You should bear in mind that medicated shampoos are designed for treating the scalp rather than washing hair, so using a regular shampoo and conditioner after your scalp treatments will reduce any unpleasant smell and leave your hair shiny and manageable.
+You should bear in mind that medicated shampoos are designed for treating the scalp rather than washing hair, so using regular shampoo and conditioner after your scalp treatments will reduce any unpleasant smell and leave your hair shiny and manageable.
 When using tar shampoos you should massage the shampoo into the scalp and leave for 5-10 minutes before rinsing out.
 Tar shampoo alone is not recommended for treating severe scalp psoriasis (i.e. where there is thick scaling and redness).

 Sometimes emollient ointments or oils can be useful in softening thick, adherent scale on psoriasis plaques.
 Other ‘active’ treatments like steroids or tar will work better if the scale is removed first, because they can then better penetrate the area that needs treating.
-There are a couple of products specifically marketed for this purpose, but preparations such as olive oil , coconut oil or softened emulsifying ointment may be used, or your pharmacist may be able to recommend an alternative emollient or lotion.
+There are a couple of products specifically marketed for this purpose, but preparations such as olive oil, coconut oil or softened emulsifying ointment may be used, or your pharmacist may be able to recommend an alternative emollient or lotion.

-Oil can be dribbled onto the scalp and massaged in, section by section, trying to avoid too much going on the hair.
+Oil (olive or coconut) can be dribbled onto the scalp and massaged in, section by section, trying to avoid too much going on the hair.
 The scalp can then be wrapped in a towel, shower cap or cling film and left for 30-60 minutes.
 The scalp and hair can then be washed with normal or tar shampoo.
 While the scalp is still damp, the scales should be softened and looser, making them easier to remove by hand.
 You may find this more manageable if you have someone to help.
 Place a plastic, fine-toothed comb flat against the scalp and gently rotate it in a circular motion.
 Loosen the scale carefully and try to comb it out of the hair.
 Do not remove scales too fiercely as this can damage the skin and cause hair loss.
 You can then shampoo again to wash away debris from the scalp and out of the hair.
 The hair may need two washes if it remains oily.
 You can, of course, use a hairdryer to dry your hair afterwards.
 Once this is done, an active treatment such as a corticosteroid lotion can be applied.
 Some people find that a combination of techniques works better for them, so work out a regime that suits your circumstances and gives you the results that you find most convenient.
 Read more information on emollients.

 NB: Tar ointments are used in a similar way.